jay-johnson/celery-connectors/README.rst

 http://docs.celeryproject.org/projects/kombu/en/latest/reference/kombu.mixins.html

-Kombu mixins are a great way to process messages without Celery, and they are resilient to multiple HA scenarios including a complete broker failure.
-While building this I would load up messages to process, simulate lag before a message was ack-ed and then start/stop the RabbitMQ docker container to see how things reacted.
-As long as the subscribers can ``declare`` their consuming queues on a fresh broker start-up case, these mixins seem capable of surviving these types of disaster recovery events.
+Kombu mixins are a great way to process messages without Celery, and they are resilient to multiple HA scenarios including a complete broker failures.
+While building this I would load up messages to process, simulate lag before an ``ack`` and then start/stop the RabbitMQ docker container to see how things reacted.
+As long as the subscribers can ``declare`` their consuming queues on a fresh broker start-up case, these mixins seem capable of surviving these types of DR events.
 By default these builds are going to only read one message out of the queue at a time.

 Start JSON Relay
 ----------------